+ Frozen Lands & Infinite Sea

 Driven by the challenges of climate change, plastic pollution, declining biodiversity and the disruption of vulnerable ecosystems

-on (remote) islands through human intervention, I am looking for traces of the impact that the human species has left on nature.
+on (remote) islands caused by human intervention, I am looking for traces of the impact that we as human have left on nature.

 Projects such as entering the Global Seed Vault on Svalbard, the semi-circumnavigation of the Antarctic continent, as well as the odyssey through the South Atlantic Ocean and the South Indian Ocean, are expeditions where I investigate the relationship and conflict between man and nature from a number of different perspectives.